Interacts

 Interact Actions

-The following actions are passed to any interact entry point in an image effect plug-in.
+The following actions may be passed to the interact entry point in an image effect plug-in.

-An interact instance must always be associated with an effect instance.
-So it gets created after an effect and destroyed before one.
+An interact instance must always be associated with an effect instance, so it gets created after the effect and destroyed before the effect.